VeritasOS/netbackup-automation-platform/README.md

 ### Disclaimer

 The information in this publication is subject to change without notice.
-Veritas Corporation provides this manual "as is" and disclaims all warranties, including merchantability and fitness for a particular purpose.
-Veritas Corporation is not liable for errors or consequential damages related to the use of this manual.
+Cohesity, Inc. provides this manual "as is" and disclaims all warranties, including merchantability and fitness for a particular purpose.
+Cohesity, Inc. is not liable for errors or consequential damages related to the use of this manual.
 The software is provided under a license agreement and must be used in accordance with its terms.

 ### Legal Notice

-Last updated: 2024-03-27
+Last updated: 2025-10-25
-Copyright © 2025 Veritas Technologies LLC.
-All rights reserved.
+Copyright © 2025 Cohesity, Inc. All rights reserved.
-Veritas, the Veritas Logo, Veritas Alta, and NetBackup are trademarks or registered trademarks of Veritas Technologies LLC or its affiliates.
+Cohesity, the Cohesity Logo, and other Cohesity Marks are trademarks of Cohesity, Inc. or its affiliates in the US and/or internationally.
 Other names may be trademarks of their respective owners.
 This product may contain third-party software under open source or free software licenses.
-The License Agreement does not alter your rights or obligations under these licenses.
-Refer to the Third-party Legal Notices document (accompanying the product or available at: `https://www.veritas.com/about/legal/license-agreements`).
+The license agreement does not alter your rights or obligations under these licenses.
 The product and documentation are distributed under licenses restricting use, copying, distribution, and decompilation/reverse engineering.
-No part of this document may be reproduced without prior written authorization from Veritas Technologies LLC.
+No part of this document may be reproduced without prior written authorization from Cohesity, Inc.
 THE DOCUMENTATION IS PROVIDED "AS IS" AND ALL EXPRESS OR IMPLIED CONDITIONS, REPRESENTATIONS AND WARRANTIES, INCLUDING ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR NON-INFRINGEMENT, ARE DISCLAIMED, EXCEPT TO THE EXTENT THAT SUCH DISCLAIMERS ARE HELD TO BE LEGALLY INVALID.
-Veritas Technologies LLC SHALL NOT BE LIABLE FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES IN CONNECTION WITH THE FURNISHING, PERFORMANCE, OR USE OF THIS DOCUMENTATION.
+COHESITY, INC. SHALL NOT BE LIABLE FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES IN CONNECTION WITH THE FURNISHING, PERFORMANCE, OR USE OF THIS DOCUMENTATION.
 THE INFORMATION CONTAINED IN THIS DOCUMENTATION IS SUBJECT TO CHANGE WITHOUT NOTICE.
-The Licensed Software and Documentation are deemed to be commercial computer software as defined in FAR 12.212 and subject to restricted rights as defined in FAR Section 52.227-19 "Commercial Computer Software - Restricted Rights" and DFARS 227.7202, et seq.
-"Commercial Computer Software and Commercial Computer Software Documentation," as applicable, and any successor regulations, whether delivered by Veritas as on premises or hosted services.
+The licensed Software and Documentation are deemed to be commercial computer software as defined in FAR 12.212 and subject to restricted rights as defined in FAR Section 52.227-19 "Commercial Computer Software - Restricted Rights" and DFARS 227.7202, et seq.
+"Commercial Computer Software and Commercial Computer Software Documentation," as applicable, and any successor regulations, whether delivered by Cohesity as on premises or hosted services.
 Any use, modification, reproduction release, performance, display or disclosure of the Licensed Software and Documentation by the U.S. Government shall be solely in accordance with the terms of this Agreement.

-Veritas Technologies LLC
+Cohesity, Inc.
 2625 Augustine Drive
 Santa Clara, CA 95054

 ### Third-Party Legal Notices

-Veritas offerings may include third-party materials that are subject to a separate license.
-Those materials are specified in a Third-party Notices document which may either be posted below on this site and/or included in the ReadMe file or Documentation for the applicable offering.
+Cohesity offerings may include third-party materials that are subject to a separate license.
+A list of those materials is accessible in the product user interface, in a Cohesity-hosted support portal made available to Cohesity Support customers, or included in the ReadMe file or Documentation for the applicable offering.